How to Extract Iron from Hematite: Methods and Plants

 Hematite gravity separation

-Hematite gravity separation is mainly used to separate coarse-grained and medium-grained weakly magnetic hematite ore.
+Gravity separation is mainly used for the extraction of iron from coarse-grained and medium-grained weakly magnetic haematite.

-Its principle is to use the difference in particle size (or specific gravity) between hematite and other gangue ore and be affected by mechanical forces (gravity and fluid dynamics) in the moving medium (water, air, etc.) to realize the separation of ore particles.
+Its principle is to use the difference in particle size (or specific gravity) between hematite and other gangue ore and be affected by mechanical forces (gravity and fluid dynamics) in the moving medium (water, air, etc.) to realize the extraction of hematite.

 There are two types of heavy separation: gravity separation for coarse particles and gravity separation for fine particles.